kohsuke/spark/docs/sql-ref-functions-udf.md

   limitations under the License.
 ---

 User-Defined Functions (UDFs) are a feature of Spark SQL that allows users to define their own functions when the system's built-in functions are not enough to perform the desired task.
-To use UDFs in SPARK SQL, users must first define the function, then register the function with SPARK, and finally call the registered function.
+To use UDFs in Spark SQL, users must first define the function, then register the function with Spark, and finally call the registered function.
 The User-Defined Functions can act on a single row or act on multiple rows at once.

 * [Scalar User-Defined Functions (UDFs)](sql-ref-functions-udf-scalar.html)
 * [User-Defined Aggregate Functions (UDAFs)](sql-ref-functions-udf-aggregate.html)